Terry and the Pirates: In popular culture

 In 1953, Canada Dry offered a "premium giveaway" with a case of its ginger ale — one mini-book in a trilogy series of Terry and the Pirates strips by Wunder printed by Harvey Comics.

 Other incarnations of Caniff's work included a 1940 movie adventure-serial by Columbia, a television series, and radio show.
 The August–September 1953 issue (#6) of Mad featured a satire by Wally Wood titled "Teddy and the Pirates" where Teddy and Half-Shot Charlie encounter the Dragging Lady, resulting in Half-Shot being thrown to the sharks while Teddy reveals the reason for the strip's name — the pirates work for Teddy.

 In the Warner Bros. cartoon China Jones, Daffy Duck plays a private detective, and goes to a Chinese bakery to receive a "hot tip".
 The informant sends him to visit the "Dragon Lady", who, upon meeting Daffy, breathes fire on him.
 Later, the informant asks him, "How was that tip?", and Daffy answers, "A little too hot for my taste."

 Terry and the Pirates has been cited by fellow comic illustrator Doug Wildey as one of his main inspirations for the 1964 Hanna Barbera television cartoon Jonny Quest.
 Joseph Barbera directly credited Terry and the Pirates during Barbera's Oral History of Television interview as his inspiration for Jonny Quest.

 Robert Culp said that the comic strip Terry and the Pirates was his inspiration for the "tone" and "spirit" and "noir heightened realism" of the 1965 NBC television series I Spy when he was writing the pilot.
 It had been Culp's ambition to write, produce, and direct a screenplay based on the comic strip, but Culp died in 2010, before he could finish it.

 Enter the Dragon producer Paul Heller used the strip as a guide to production design and the look of the film.
 "It was high chroma reds, blues, golds, and it just lent itself to this project so closely," said Heller.

-Artist John Romita Sr. got the idea to kill Peter Parker (Spiderman)'s girlfriend, Gwen Stacy, after Terry and the Pirates killing of Raven Sherman.
+Artist John Romita Sr. got the idea to kill Peter Parker (Spider-Man)'s girlfriend, Gwen Stacy, after Terry and the Pirates killing of Raven Sherman.

 Umberto Eco's novel The Mysterious Flame of Queen Loana references Terry and the Pirates.

 In 1995, the strip was one of 20 included in the "Comic Strip Classics" series of commemorative postage stamps.

 In the 1983 movie, 'A Christmas Story', a Terry and the Pirates comic strip appears on back of the newspaper Ralphie's father (Darren McGavin) is reading when Ralphie's mom takes him upstairs after the BB gun incident.

 The Dragon Lady and Hotshot Charlie have made cameo appearances in the Dick Tracy daily cartoon strip.
 Dick Tracy and Hotshot Charlie are acquainted with each other.